Alejandro Davidovich Fokina: 2025: Major fourth round, Masters semifinal, top 15

-Davidovich Fokina returned to form by winning two five set matches, both from two sets down, defeating Félix Auger-Aliassime and Jakub Mensik, to reach the fourth round of the 2025 Australian Open for the first time.
+Davidovich Fokina returned to form by winning two five set matches, both from two sets down, defeating Félix Auger-Aliassime and Jakub Menšík, to reach the fourth round of the 2025 Australian Open for the first time.
 He became the first man to win back-to-back matches from two sets down in 20 years at the AO.

-In February, Davidovich Fokina reached two finals in a row at the Delray Beach Open and Acapulco Open, but lost to Miomir Kecmanovic and Tomas Machac respectively.
+In February, Davidovich Fokina reached two finals in a row at the Delray Beach Open and Acapulco Open, but lost to Miomir Kecmanović and Tomáš Macháč respectively.
 He returned to form on clay in April at the Monte Carlo Masters, winning four matches to reach the semifinals.
 He lost to eventual champion Carlos Alcaraz in two tight sets.

 In July, Davidovich Fokina reached his fourth final at the Washington Open, upsetting again top seed Taylor Fritz in the quarterfinals and third seed Ben Shelton in the semifinals, his fourth and fifth top 10 wins of the season.
 He lost to Alex de Minaur in the final after failing to convert three match points.
 As a result, Fokina entered the top 20 on 28 July 2025 and became the only player in the top 20 without an ATP Tour title.

-Davidovich Fokina reached the final of the Swiss Indoors in October 2025 in Basel.
+In October, Davidovich Fokina reached the final of the Swiss Indoors in Basel, losing to João Fonseca.
 At the subsequent Paris Masters, he was stopped in the round of 16 by Alexander Zverev.
-Thanks to his impressive consistency, Davidovich Fokina climbed to ATP No. 15 in the autumn of 2025..
+Thanks to his consistency, Davidovich Fokina climbed to ATP No. 15 at world No. 14 on 3 November 2025.

+2026: First ATP Title

+He reached his first final on grass courts at his home tournament, the 2026 Mallorca Championships, where he defeated Ethan Quinn to win his first title following five previous runner-ups finishes.